Last updated on May 1, 2023

 1. Expect people to speak English

-You’ll find a decent number of English speakers in the city center.
+You’ll find a decent number of English speakers in the city center because Barcelona is an international city with expats.
+There are also plenty of students and young people who have learned English.
 That said, don’t expect the average person walking down the street to speak English.
 Maybe 8 out of 10 of the locals you’ll encounter will only speak Spanish and/or Catalan.
 The taxi drivers and bus drivers normally don’t speak any English.

 You’d be surprised at how many tourists are shocked that Spaniards don’t speak English!
 Don’t be that tourist.
 Even better, learn some survival Spanish before you go.
-Here’s a quick breakdown of useful phrases:
+Here’s a quick breakdown of some essential Spanish phrases to memorize before your trip.

-- Como puedo llegar a [insert destination]? – How do I get to [insert destination]?
+Como llego a [insert destination]? – How do I get to [insert destination]?

 2. Leave a tip

-Tipping is not part of the culture in Spain.
-In fact, leaving a tip at a restaurant may even cause some confusion.
+Tipping is generally not part of the culture in Spain.
+In fact, leaving a tip at a restaurant may even cause some confusion, especially if you go to a hole-in-the-wall restaurant.
 The waiters may think you forgot your money and run after you!
 If the service is great, a simple muchisimas gracias will do.
 Or you could write a glowing Yelp review.
-Just don’t leave a tip.
-The same goes for taxis or any service-based business.
+If you want to leave a tip, be my guest but don’t feel obligated to do so.
+The same goes for taxis and other service-based businesses.
+The exception would be if you go to a high-end establishment, like a Michelin-star restaurant.
+In that case, it’s customary to leave a tip of around 10%

 3. Pay for basic tapas

 Barcelona is different.
 This city is a mecca for tourism so the bars take advantage of that.
-They charge unsuspecting tourists for basic tapas.
+They charge unsuspecting tourists for basic tapas – I mean outrageous fees just a slice of bread and ham that was purchased from the grocery down the street.
 Let me be clear: the only tapas you should pay for are the gourmet kind with the finest ingredients.
 If you go to a bar and there are tapas for sale on display – like the plain ones with bread and a slice of cheese on top – turn around and leave.

 4. Pay for a walking tour